mmistakes/minimal-mistakes/_posts/2024-01-25-websockets-in-http4s.md

         ???
            }
       }
   }
+}
 ...
 ```

-Here, we call `text.trim()` to remove any surrounding white spaces in our `text` then pattern match on the result, in case we get an empty string, we discard the message by returning `DiscardMessage.pure[F]`.
+Here, we call `text.trim()` to remove any surrounding white spaces in our `text` and then pattern match on the result, in case we get an empty string, we discard the message by returning `DiscardMessage.pure[F]`.

 Otherwise we, access `Option[User]` from `userRef` and fold on it to handle messages from registered and unregistered users.
 We'll get back to this soon, first, we look at how we'll use the `cats-parse` library to parse the text commands: